Easy options for making your own dog food in the crockpot.

 It’s a pretty easy recipe and it’s very flexible to accommodate what you have in your cupboard.

 - Meat – I like to get a large pack of stew meat and some organ meat.
 You can usually find cheap frozen organ meat in the frozen meat area.
-Chicken gizzards, hearts, livers etc. These are all great for your pup!
+Chicken gizzards, hearts, livers etc. You can sometimes also find beef organs and tripe in the same area.
+These are all great for your pup!
+Ground beef is good too.

 - 3 – 4 Carrots